 Tailgating has become as much a sport as the game itself, with Sunday afternoons acting as a showcase of one’s hosting capabilities.

-With Super Bowl 50 on the horizon, it’s time to be the gladiator you were meant to be.
+With the Super Bowl on the horizon, it’s time to be the gladiator you were meant to be.
 That person who, when it’s 20 minutes to game time, has a line outside their door of friends and strangers who heard you make those famous braised beef tacos.

 It’s the Big Game.
 It’s time to be a hero.

 With only two teams getting to play the most venerable of Sundays, there’s a 15-out-of-16 (or 93.75%) chance your team is not in the Super Bowl this year.

 While you can’t control the game, you can control the mood of your Super Bowl party with these 8 recipes tailored for the perfect game day snacking.
 That way whether the game turns out to be a dud, or a freak stadium power outage in the middle of the 3rd quarter suddenly leaves your guests having to make extended awkward conversation, you can keep your crowd focused on what really brings us together: pulled pork sliders.

 Beer & Football Pairings

 We all know the feeling of being paralyzed by the seemingly endless walls of craft beer that populate stores these days, all with puns for names that offer no hints for what to buy.

 We’ve gone straight to the source and asked some of America’s most innovative brewers to tell us their favorite beers to bring to game-day gatherings.
 To avoid prejudicial treatment, we allowed them to pick one of their own beers and name a favorite rival beer for good measure.
 Snacking recommendations included.